-In this quick tutorial, I will demonstrate you with an easy camera technique in blender 2.80 that every artist should master.
-With that in mind, let’s start our blender tutorial for beginners.
+In this blender advanced tutorial, you will learn an easy camera trick in blender 2.80 that every artist should master.
+With that in mind, let’s start our blender advanced tutorial.

 First of all, open Blender 2.80 or any version you have.
 Mostly, this works with Blender 2.79b or newer version.
 I don’t know about other older versions because I started using blender since the days of 2.79b.